Articles

 Saudi Arabia, Humanitarian Aid and Knowledge Production: What Do We Really Know?, in Muslim Humanitarianism #MUHU, Allegra Lab, July 5th, 2019.

 Saudi Arabia has one of the largest humanitarian aid budgets in the world.Yet, Saudi humanitarianism is commonly associated with religious indoctrination and the spread of an intolerant and misogynist version of Islam.
 The demonization of Saudi humanitarianism builds on an essentializing portrayal of a Saudi “Other” whose quest for cultural and political hegemony poses a threat.
 Few countries in the world continue to evoke associations of an exotic Other to the same extent as Saudi Arabia.
 Through the juxtaposition of the literature on Saudi overseas aid with local aid approaches in Saudi Arabia, I suggest that we should reconsider our understanding of Saudi humanitarianism.
 Rather than picturing Saudi humanitarian aid abroad as a comprehensive enterprise, driven by a monolithic state, I argue that Saudi humanitarianism is a contested field in which numerous actors compete and produce rather diverse results on the ground.
-For various methodological reasons, research on Saudi humanitarianism tends to focus either on overseas aid or on domestic aid practices, thus replicating an artificial demarcation which the Saudi state enforced in the wake of 9/11 and accusations that charitable funds support Islamist terrorists around the world.
-Yet, I show that the concept of humanitarianism and the history of its associations in Saudi Arabia has been an organic one that does not easily follow clear divisions into a domestic and an overseas model.
+For various methodological reasons, research on Saudi humanitarianism tends to focus either on overseas aid or on domestic aid practices, thus replicating an artificial demarcation, which the Saudi state has enforced since 9/11 and accusations that charitable funds have supported terrorism around the world.
+I show that the concept of international humanitarianism and the history of domestic associations in Saudi Arabia has been an organic one that does not easily follow clear divisions into a domestic and an overseas model.

 ‘Stille Revolution‘ oder Reform ‚von oben‘?
 Zur aktuellen Lage von Frauen in Saudi-Arabien (‘Silent Revolution’ or ‘Top Down’ Reform?
 On the Current State of Women in Saudi Arabia), FriedensForum.
 Network of the German Peace Movement 4 (2018), 48–49.